Title: Army Colonel, Civil War, Killed in Action

 Death Date: January 15, 1865

 Born in Philadelphia in 1836, John had an older brother and sister who were born before the family came here from Ireland.
 His father apparently died after John’s younger sister was born in 1841.
 He saw his brother join the police and the attraction of wearing a uniform may have impressed him to join the army when the Civil War began.
-He even helped recruit men in July 1861 for the regiment in which he would serve.
-He was commissioned as a Captain in the 66th Pennsylvania Volunteer Infantry in July of 1861, recruiting men to join Company G, ,which he would lead.
+He was commissioned as a Captain in the 66th Pennsylvania Infantry in July of 1861, recruiting men to join Company G, which he would lead.

 For three months they were stationed in a chain of forts forming the southern defenses of Washington D.C.
 In March of 1862 the unit became the 99th Pennsylvania Volunteer infantry with the addition of troops from another unit.
 In August it participated in the battles of Bull Run and Chantilly.

-At Fredericksburg on December 13, the 99th crossed the Rappahonnock River amid desperate fighting.
-It lost 60 officers and men, killed and wounded.
+At Fredericksburg on December 13, the 99th crossed the Rappahannock River amid desperate fighting.
 At Chancellorsville the 99th executed a notable charge by moonlight and later covered the retreat of the army.
-Captain Moore became Major Moore on February 20, 1863, got married the following month while on furlough, and became a father later that year.
+Captain Moore became Major Moore on February 20, 1863.
+He got married the following month while on furlough and became a father later that year.

 Gettysburg

 The Battle of Gettysburg took place on July 1-3, 1863.
-On July 1 under the command of Major Moore, the regiment marched from Emmitsburg, Maryland to Gettysburg and bivouacked at night in the Peach Orchard.
-On day 2 the regiment engaged in skirmishing near the Rogers house, fought in the Wheatfield, the Rose Woods, and was then sent to the Devil’s Den where it successfully held the Union flank.
+Under the command of Major Moore, the regiment engaged in skirmishing near the Rogers house and successfully held the Union flank at the Devil’s Den.
 Major Moore was wounded but returned to the field the next day when they were sent to Cemetery Ridge and fought to repulse Pickett’s Charge.

 A monument was erected in 1886 at the position on the Devil’s Den flank that was stoutly held by the 99th.
 A second memorial was placed, shown here, in 1889.

-The “Notable” life story of Colonel Edwin R. Biles describes how General Grant in December 1864 ordered Biles and the 99th to march south from Petersburg along the Weldon-Wilmington Railroad and destroy 16 miles of track near Jarrett, Virginia.
-The purpose was to cut the supply of materials coming from Wilmington North Carolina, the last port supplied from the sea, to the Confederate Army.
-At the other end of the supply line was Fort Fisher, which protected the port where the Cape Fear River meets the Atlantic Ocean.
+Biles was ordered by General Grant in December 1864 to march south from Petersburg along the Weldon-Wilmington Railroad and destroy 16 miles of track near Jarrett, Virginia.
+The 99th cut the supply of materials coming from Wilmington North Carolina.
+The 203rd routed the Confederates from the fort that protected the port of Wilmington.

 The fort was constructed with huge mounds of sand and soil covered with grass, because forts built with wood or stone were not strong enough to resist cannon fire.
 The mounds were 35 feet high, strung together in a row and designed to absorb shelling.
-There were magazines built into the mounds, as well as rooms and passageways for troops.
-Between the mounds, about 15 feet high, were one or two gun mounts.
-Around the mounts were wooden traverses, which protected the gun crews from incoming and enfilading fire (flanking fire).
-The traverses measured 60 feet wide, 50 feet deep and 20 feet high.
+Around the mounts were wooden traverses, which protected the gun crews from incoming fire.

-Fort Fisher fell that night and by February 22, Wilmington was abandoned to the Union.
-The Confederacy was now without a reliable source of supply and the noose was being tightened on the Rebel cause.
-Petersburg was abandoned on March 25 and the Confederacy surrendered at Appomattox on April 9.
+Fort Fisher fell that night, and by February 22 Wilmington was abandoned to the Union.
+The Confederacy was now without a reliable source of supply.
+The Confederacy surrendered at Appomattox on April 9.

-The second in command of the forces under General Terry was Brigadier General Adelbert Ames, and in his first official report, wrote of Colonel Moore, “He behaved with the most distinguished gallantry, in advance of his regiment.
-Few equaled, none surpassed this brave officer”.
+The second in command of the forces under General Terry was Brigadier General Adelbert Ames who wrote glowingly of Colonel Moore.
+“He behaved with the most distinguished gallantry, in advance of his regiment.
+Few equaled, none surpassed this brave officer.”

 Personal

-After his death the young Colonel was not forgotten and was honored as a brave war hero by Philadelphians.
-A crowd of 10,000 people gathered at Mount Moriah in 1889 to hear speeches and pay their respects in his memory.
+After his death the young Colonel was not forgotten and was honored as a brave war hero.
+A crowd of 10,000 gathered at Mount Moriah in 1889 to hear speeches and pay their respects.
 In 1905, 40 years after his death, another gathering at Mt.
 Moriah honored his courage and sacrifice, with Ellen in attendance.

 Support the Friends of Mount Moriah